 Tor — on the guard of everything

-Some statistics: top-5 countries by users of Tor are Russia, the United States, Germany, Indonesia and France.
-Up to 20% of Tor users are from Russia, more than 18% from the US - unexpected results if we remember that the former country is not free, the latter provides freedom of speech (according to the Freedom House 2019 results).
-It seems like people continue to use anonymous platforms regardless of declared rights they do or don't have - simply because they want the opportunity to choose to reveal themselves or not.
+Some statistics: top-5 countries by users of Tor are Russia, the United States, Germany, Indonesia, and France.
+Up to 20% of Tor users are from Russia, and more than 18% from the US — unexpected results if we remember that the former country is not free, but the latter provides freedom of speech (according to the Freedom House 2019 results).
+It seems like people continue to use anonymous platforms regardless of declared rights they do or don't have — simply because they want the opportunity to choose to reveal themselves or not.

 We've finally come to the final point of the story about anonymity: anonymous whistleblowing.
-Revealing the identity of people who reported crime can be dangerous: informers risk their career, reputation and often lives.
+Revealing the identity of people who reported crime can be dangerous: informers risk their careers, reputation, and often lives.
 The importance of victim protection is recognized more evidently than general protection of anonymity.
-The anonymous option for whistleblowers was officially introduced in the EU Directive of 2019, Securities and Exchange Commission (SEC) accepts and processes anonymous reports in the US, Corporations Act in Australia also allows anonymity since July 2019 - more and more countries join the 'anonymity movement'.
+The anonymous option for whistleblowers was officially introduced in the EU Directive of 2019, Securities and Exchange Commission (SEC) accepts and processes anonymous reports in the US, Corporations Act in Australia also allows anonymity since July 2019 — more and more countries join the 'anonymity movement'.

 In defence of anonymity

-We strongly believe that anonymous services brought more good than the evil to our lives - international agreements only confirm that this belief is reasonable.
+We strongly believe that anonymous services brought more good than evil to our lives — international agreements only confirm that this belief is reasonable.
 Even though there is no hope to implement anonymous options for everyone in the nearest future, we should raise our personal awareness of the connection between security and anonymity.